JanEhehalt/buzzenbauer-discord-bot/README.md

 Running this Script requires you to create a file called "credentials.py".

-This is the file template.
-Fill in your information:
+This is the template for credentials.py:

-credentials.py:
 ```Python

 # Fill in your Clash of Clans API key here.